 We walked past this cute little stall of Lolly and Cooks in the George’s St. Arcade and our guide said it’s a brilliant place to get your sweet fix.
 They do savoury baked goods as well and cakes, all handmade freshly each day.
 Besides this little unit, they have a couple of other locations in the city where you can also sit down.

 The Powerscourt Townhouse Centre, extra pretty during the holiday season

-Both locations are a bit to the West, so you could walk there for sure, or simply jump on a bus to get there.
+Both locations mentioned below are a bit to the West of the city, so you could walk there for sure, or simply jump on a bus to get there.
 Allow yourself at least 2 hours at each location, so probably choose between the two based on your time left and your personal taste.

 Now, I didn’t visit Guinness during the actual opening hours, as we had a welcoming party for a blogger event in the evening here, but we did get to walk around in the insanely amazing designed building and through the interactive exhibition when you enter the building.
 And yes, there was some serious Guinness tasting involved, too.

 On 7 stories, you go through 250 years of Guinness history and of course you can taste it in their restaurant and cafe.
 Don’t miss the panoramic view on the top floor’s Gravity Bar.

 Visit The Old Jameson Distillery